High-density quantum sensing with dissipative first order transitions

 \emph{Decoherence and other imperfections.---} So far, our analysis has been based on a rather idealized setup.
 In any real diamond sample, there will be several sources of imperfections related to decoherence or to disorder from imperfect positioning of the NV centers.
 First, we want to point that disorder in the NV interaction energies or missing sites in the lattice due to off-axis NV centers are not going to play an important role.
 Crucially, these imperfections only affect the strengths of the coupling constants, but cannot reverse their signs.
-From the analysis of random-bond Ising models \cite{Binder1986}, it is known that the underlying phase transition is robust against such a type of disorder.
+From the analysis of random-bond Ising models \cite{Binder1986}, it is known that the underlying phase transition is robust against such a type of disorder, which is consistent with our numerical simulations for disorder in the system \cite{Note1}.
 This leaves decoherence processes caused by residual nitrogen impurities and $^{13}$C nuclear spins as the dominant challenge.
 Hence, we investigate in detail how a limited $T_2$ time caused by these decoherence processes will affect the performance of the dissipative quantum sensor.